 When you’re getting ready to make the switch, it’s important to decide which features you want and need in a virtual phone number.

-In many cases, you’ll want to find an app that’s compatible with both iOS and Android devices, like Tresta.
+In many cases, you’ll want to find a mobile app that’s compatible with both iOS and Android devices, like Tresta.
 The last thing you need is to create virtual phone numbers for an entire team when half can’t use them because of incompatible devices.

 You may also want other features, like integrated call routing, call scheduling, custom greetings, or auto attendants.
 Make sure that you’re choosing a provider that can offer all this and more, because you want to choose the right provider the first time around.